Moving on a working holiday in Canada can be very confusing, stressful and at times even frustrating.

 You can find out more about money transfer reading the International Money Transfer Guide.

-With CurrencyFair you get first transfer free if you sign up via our link.
+With CurrencyFair you get first five transfers free if you sign up via our link.

 We have also created this guide on the cheapest way to send money to Canada from abroad.